Can eating mold make you sick?

 Moldy food 101

 You can measure the amount of mold/mycotoxins you consume by analyzing a urine sample.
-(1, 2) When looking to the literature, there is an overwhelming amount of mycotoxins found in urine.
-This occurs in both healthy and unhealthy members of the population.
+The urine of both healthy and unhealthy people contain a high amount of mycotoxins.

 Take Patulin as an example.
-Patulin is a fungal toxin found in fruit juices.
+Patulin is a fungal toxin found in fruit juice.
 It’s almost impossible to find apple juice that doesn’t contain Patulin.
-(3) Yet you don’t hear about apple juice causing severe allergic reactions or GI distress after consumption.
+Yet you don’t hear about apple juice causing severe allergic reactions or GI distress.

-It is estimated that at least 25% of foods are felt to be contaminated with mold worldwide.
+Estimates say at least 25% of all the food in the world might be contaminated with mold.
 Assuming that’s true, you would expect anywhere between 1 1⁄2 to 2 billion individuals sickened by mycotoxins.
-(5) Yet that’s not what you see.
+Yet that’s not what you see.
 Mold on food is not a common cause of illness.

 Here’s a list of symptoms commonly experienced in mold allergies: